omarhanydev/angular-admin-panel/README.md

 # Admin Panel using Angular 16

-A simple dashboard created with Angular 16, Angular Material, Bootstrap grid and Fake API calls
+A simple dashboard with Authentication and Routing created with Angular 16, Angular Material, Bootstrap grid and Fake API calls.

 ## Demo